-Attending college is expensive and most families simply cannot afford to fund their children’s higher education with some form of financial assistance.
+Attending college is expensive and most families simply cannot afford to fund their children’s higher education without some form of financial assistance.
 While scholarships and grants can help greatly, they are not often enough to cover all the expenses involved.
 There are the tuition fees, rent and boarding, text books, transportation, miscellaneous college fees, and other personal expenses.
 It all adds up to an amount that personal finances together with scholarships may not always be able to cover.

 The majority of students have no other option but to take out loans to pay for college.
 So what exactly is a “student loan”?
 How do student loans work and how are they different from other types of loans?

 Knowing how student loans work, how the interest is calculated, and how you have to pay back the loan will help make informed decisions.
 Every choice you make affects your future.

 What is a Student Loan?

 A student loan is fundamentally much like any other loan.
 You are borrowing money from a bank or financial service with the understanding that you are going to pay it back over time, with interest.